-Are you at risk of losing your home because you are unable to pay your mortgage?
+Are you living in Omaha, Nebraska or Iowa and at risk of losing your home because you are unable to pay your mortgage?
 Is the bank threatening you with foreclosure?
 Has a sale date already been set?

 If you are behind on your mortgage payments, your lender can have your property sold to repay the debt.
 In Nebraska, this is done through a non-judicial foreclosure sale.
 In Iowa, it is done through a sheriff’s sale.
-If your bank is moving forward with foreclosure, you will get notice of a sale date.
+If your bank is moving forward with foreclosure, you will (or should) get notice of a sale date via U.S. Mail.

-Foreclosure can be stopped by filing for bankruptcy as late as the day before your sale date.
+You can file for bankruptcy as late as the day before your sale date (and sometimes moments before the sale occurs).
 Once bankruptcy has been filed, the sale cannot move forward.